hyperspy/hyperspy/doc/user_guide/signal/binned_signals.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For binned axes, the detector already provides the per-channel integration of the signal.
-Therefore, in this case, :py:meth:`~.api.signals.BaseSignal.integrate1D` performs a simple summation along the given axis.
-In contrast, for unbinned axes, :py:meth:`~.api.signals.BaseSignal.integrate1D` calls the :py:meth:`~.api.signals.BaseSignal.integrate_simpson` method.
+Therefore, in this case, :meth:`~.api.signals.BaseSignal.integrate1D` performs a simple summation along the given axis.
+In contrast, for unbinned axes, :meth:`~.api.signals.BaseSignal.integrate1D` calls the :meth:`~.api.signals.BaseSignal.integrate_simpson` method.